CritteRo/FiveDivision/README.md

 * Certain areas of LS are not accessible to the Division network.
 Friendly-fire is activated here.

 ### Player stats:
-* Money.
+* Cash Money(, honey).
 Money is still being used inside LS.
 It's mostly used to buy armor, ammo and some cosmetics.
+* Bank Money.
+More *rare* type of currency, but still obtainable in-game.
+* Coins.
+Not sure yet...maybe used as server revenue generator?
+Given at events, or something?
+* XP. experience points are earned by doing...almost anything.
+This can also gatekeep weapons, clothes or missions.
-*
+* Level.
+Tied to XP.

-TBD
+TBE